scaling-lightning/scaling-lightning/docs/blog/2023-09-11-running-sim-ln.md

       - gRPCEntryPoint: endpoint2
 ```

 Start the network.
 The scaling-lightning binary can be downloaded from [https://github.com/scaling-lightning/scaling-lightning/releases](https://github.com/scaling-lightning/scaling-lightning/releases).
+Please read the [README](https://github.com/scaling-lightning/scaling-lightning) for prerequisites such as helm and installing traefik on your cluster.

 ```shell
 scaling-lightning start -f network.yaml